andychuong/collabcanvas/README.md

 - ✅ Application is deployed and publicly accessible
 - ✅ Users can authenticate with unique names
-- ✅ Canvas supports pan and zoom
+- ✅ Canvas supports pan and zoom with minimap
-- ✅ Three shape types (rectangle, circle, text) can be created and moved
+- ✅ Four shape types (rectangle, circle, line, text) can be created and moved
 - ✅ Multiple users see each other's changes in real-time (<100ms)
 - ✅ Multiplayer cursors show with name labels (<50ms)
-- ✅ Online users list shows who's connected
+- ✅ Online users list shows who's connected with color indicators
 - ✅ Canvas state persists after all users disconnect
+- ✅ Undo/Redo functionality fully implemented
+- ✅ Multi-select and duplicate features working

 ## 📊 Performance Metrics